-The proposed Medium Density Residential (R-2), Light Industrial (ML) and Conservation (C-1) zoning designations are consistent with the County's Comprehensive Plan.
+The proposed Medium Density Residential, Light Industrial and Conservation designations are consistent with the County's Comprehensive Plan.
 The following objectives and policies are the applicable to the proposed designations:

 7.0 IMPLEMENTATION OBJECTIVE 7.1 - GENERAL

 To establish standards through the adopted goals, objectives and policies of the Comprehensive Plan in conjunction with the adopted maps within the Future Land Use Element and within the other elements to guide decisions affecting land use and development.
 To provide for implementation of the Comprehensive Plan through land development regulations and an ongoing Capital Improvements Program.
 To provide a process for Plan revision, Map amendments, and establishment of Special Area Plans, incorporating citizen participation.